Assassin's Creed III: The Tyranny of King Washington: Plot

 Connor is captured by General Israel Putnam and taken to Boston to be executed, but manages to escape.
 In the process, he is reunited with his childhood friend Kanen'tó:kon, who is part of a resistance group led by Samuel Adams.
 After Kanen'tó:kon reveals that drinking more of the Tea can grant additional powers, Connor does so, gaining the ability to transform into an eagle.
 He then tracks down Franklin and frees him from Washington's control, whereupon Franklin agrees to help defeat Washington.
 However, Putnam's forces ambush and kill Adams and most of his rebels.
 With no other choice, Connor and Franklin seize a ship to escape Boston.
 Putnam arrives, holding Kanen'tó:kon hostage, but Connor kills him and rescues his friend.
 Connor, Franklin, and Kanen'tó:kon then set sail to New York, where Washington is building a pyramid.

 As the trio approach New York, their ship is attacked by Washington's navy, scattering the crew.
 Kanen'tó:kon sacrifices himself to protect Franklin from Washington, and Connor drinks the Tea one final time, granting him the strength of a bear.
 They encounter another resistance group led by Thomas Jefferson attempting to attack Washington's pyramid.
 Connor helps Jefferson's rebels withdraw, and then works to gain additional support.
 In response, Washington addresses the people with a speech, boasting about his plans to invade England and enslave its people.
-Connor eventually sows enough chaos and support that the entire city rises up against Washington.
+Connor eventually sows enough chaos that the entire city rises up against Washington.
 Using a special key provided by Franklin, Connor infiltrates the pyramid, where he battles and defeats Washington.
 As Connor reaches for Washington's Scepter, they are both transported back to the original timeline.
 Terrified by the Apple's power, Washington gives it to Connor in order to dispose of it and departs.
-Later, in his office, Washington is met by an unknown man who suggests that he should become the king of the United States to strengthen the newly formed country.
-Reaffirmed by the events he witnessed, Washington flatly refuses, and as Connor tosses the Apple into the ocean, the man disappears, revealing him to be another illusion.
+Later, in his office, Washington is met by an unknown man who suggests that he should become the King of the United States to strengthen the newly formed country.
+Reaffirmed by the events he witnessed, Washington flatly refuses, and as Connor tosses the Apple into the ocean, the man disappears, revealing he was just an illusion.